tobiaslim/Charitree-Server/routes/README.md

 {
   "status": "0",
+  "errors": {
-  "message": "Only allowed for campaign manager"
+    "message": "Only allowed for campaign manager."
+  }
 }

 ```